-Stuck without matches or a lighter?
-Paracord can help you start a fire the old-fashion way, with two sticks.
+When you need to make a fire, but your matches are wet, or your lighter broken, paracord can help you start a fire the old-fashion way, with two sticks.
 It can be used as a bow in the bow-and-drill friction method of building a fire.

-Use two strands of core and wrap it around a length of dead softwood, such as cedar or willow.
+Use two strands from the core of your paracord, and wrap it around a length of dead softwood, such as cedar or willow.
 Your board should also be dead softwood, and you can use dry moss as kindling.
-If you’re not familiar with the bow-and-drill method, then here’s a helpful video that teaches you how to employ it:
+If you’re not familiar with the bow-and-drill method, then here’s a helpful video that teaches you how to make it:

-Be aware that it takes a lot of energy and practice to get a fire started in this method, so it’s essential that you practice in the comfort of your backyard beforehand so that you’ll know exactly what you’re doing once you’re out in the field.
+It takes a lot of energy and practice to get a fire started in this method, so it’s essential that you practice in the comfort of your backyard beforehand.
+You’ll know exactly what you’re doing once you’re out in the field.

 Creating a tourniquet

 To create a tourniquet, determine where your wound is and wrap the paracord higher up on the limb, closer to where your heart is.
-By doing this, you’re keeping more of your blood trapped in your body so that you can stay conscious longer to find help, as well as minimize the need for a blood transfusion once you receive medical attention.
+By doing this, you’re keeping more of your blood trapped in your body so that you can stay conscious longer and find help.

 Making a splint